codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

    :alt: publish-release-example

-.. note:: If you've made any changes, updates, or edits to your code files (``index.js`` or ``metadata.json``) after creating a release, you need to create a new release to propagate those changes to your custom assistant.
+.. important:: If you've made any changes, updates, or edits to your code files (``index.js`` or ``metadata.json``) after creating a release, you need to create a new release to propagate those changes to your custom assistant.

 .. _deploy-your-assistant:

-Deploying a custom assistant to your organization
+Deploying a Custom Assistant to Your Organization
 -------------------------------------------------

 Now that you have authored and tested your custom AI assistant, follow these steps to deploy it in your organization:

-1. Navigate to your extension's GitHub repository and copy the webpage URL: it should look something like this: `https://github.com/<your-github-username>/<extension-repository-name>`
+1. Navigate to your extension's GitHub repository and copy the webpage URL: it should look something like this: ``https://github.com/<your-github-username>/<extension-repository-name>``

-2. Login to your Codio account, and click on your username in the upper right corner and select **Organizations** from the menu.
+2. Log in to your Codio account, and click on your username in the upper right corner and select **Organizations** from the menu.

 3. Choose an Organization that you're an owner of - this is how you'll set up your assistant as an extension.
 If you're not an owner, contact your Organization Admin to help you set it up.